autonity/docs.autonity.org/concepts/ofd/index.md

 Applied slashing penalties cover withholding of ATN staking rewards and NTN Newton inflation rewards proportional to the % of offline blocks in the epoch, probation, jailing, and slashing a percentage of stake.
 Slashing and probation scale up quadratically by the number of repeated offences.

-Penalties are applied for proven omission faults at epoch end.

-Slashing is applied as part of the state finalization function.
-As the last block of an epoch is finalized, OFD will apply penalties for proven _omission faults_ to withhold ATN staking rewards and NTN inflation rewards, slash validator stake per Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model, and applying validator jailing if detected committing an _omission fault_ while on _probation_.
+Penalties are applied as part of the state finalization function.
+As the last block of an epoch is finalized, OFD will apply penalties for proven _omission faults_, thus withholding ATN staking rewards and NTN inflation rewards, jailing validators and slashing validator stake per Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model if detected committing an _omission fault_ while on _probation_.

 ### Protocol parameters